Marijke Breuning

-Marijke Breuning (born 1957) is an American political scientist specializing in foreign poilcy analysis (FPA) and a Professor of Political Science at the University of North Texas.
-She completed her PhD at the Ohio State University.
+Marijke Breuning (born 1957) is an American political scientist specializing in foreign policy analysis (FPA) and a professor of Political Science at the University of North Texas.

+Breuning was born and raised in the Netherlands, where she completed her initial post-secondary education at the School voor de Journalistiek (School for Journalism) in Utrecht, the Netherlands.
+She completed a Master's and PhD at the Ohio State University.